HCDLab/UIDEC/README.md

 # UIDEC - UI Design Exploration under Constraints

 UIDEC is a GenAI-powered creativity support tool that helps UI/UX designers explore design ideas while working within real-world constraints like brand identity, industry standards, and design systems.

-Built on [tldraw](https://tldraw.com), UIDEC generates diverse design examples based on project parameters with minimal need for prompt writing.
+It generates diverse design examples based on project parameters with no need for prompt writing.

 ## Features